 Managing your salt and fluid levels each day can be important for managing your symptoms.

 Sue can help you to sort out which of these dietary factors is a priority, and how to work out what to eat each day.

 MAFLD (metabolic associated fatty liver disease)

 Fatty liver disease can lead to serious health complications including inflammation of the liver and cirrhosis of the liver.

-NAFLD affects about 10% of all Australians.
+NAFLD/MAFLD affects about 30% of all Australians.
 Risk factors and associated health conditions include: obesity, insulin resistance, type II Diabetes , high blood lipids (cholesterol and triglycerides) and increasing age.

 The good news is that fatty liver is reversible if detected early enough.
 Talk to Sue about what dietary changes you might make to help reduce your risk.